c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 The interface description language is designed to describe the interface of RPC methods.
 Like message descriptions, interface descriptions are stored in a file with the *.proto* extension.
 This file, using the Protobuf compiler, converts pseudocode into client and server stubs in the selected programming language.

-Depending on whether the method sends a single value or a stream and whether it returns a single value or a stream, there are 4 possible method types:
+Depending on whether the method sends a single value or a stream and whether it returns a single value or a stream, there are 4 possible *communication patterns*:

-* *unary*: a simple call in which a client sends a single request and a server replies with a single response
+* *unary*: a call in which a client sends a single request and a server replies with a single response
-* *server-side streaming*: a call in which a client sends a single request, but the server replies with multiple responses
+* *server-side streaming*: a call in which a client sends a single request, and the server replies with multiple responses
 * *client-side streaming*: a call in which a client sends multiple requests and a server replies with a single response.
-The server can opt to wait for the entire stream of client requests to cease before processing and responding
-* *bidirectional streaming*: the client and server both send multiple calls back and forth concurrently, enabling real-time communication (full-duplex)
+* *bidirectional streaming*: the client and server both send multiple calls back and forth concurrently, enabling full-duplex communication.

 ```